bmkiefer/dotfiles/README.md

 ### Setup

-Run following command in your home directory
+Run following command in your home directory of you MacOS

 `./setup.sh`